TIBCOSoftware/flogo/docs/content/labs/helloworld.md

 ## Step 5: Adding activities

 An activity is the unit of work that can be leveraged within a Flow.
 An activity can be any number of things and can be compared to a simple function in Go or any other procedural language, that is, an activity accepts input params and will return one or more objects on return, both input & output params are defined by the activity metadata.
-You’ll have to add some acvitivities to the flow for it to do something.
+You’ll have to add some activities to the flow for it to do something.
 To add an activity click on the large `+` sign

 ![step 5](../../images/labs/helloworld/step5.png)